If you look for a sustainable packaging solution, PaperFoam is an excellent material:

 Biobased, renewable materials

-PaperFoam does not use fossil fuel (oil) and is based on raw materials.
-The main ingredient is industrial starch this is retrieved from potatoes or tapioca, which grow every year again.
+PaperFoam is based on natural materials.
+The main ingredient is industrial starch that is retrieved from potatoes or tapioca, which grow every year again.
 The other ingredients of PaperFoam are cellulose fibres and Premix.

 Low carbon footprint

 As a consequence of using renewable ingredients and as a result of the low water consumption in the production process, PaperFoam trays have a very low carbon footprint.

 The carbon footprint can be measured in the total amount of carbon dioxide equivalents per kilogram of PaperFoam.
 Lifecycle analysis studies have shown that the carbon footprint for PaperFoam is ca 2 gram CO2-eq. per gram of PaperFoam.
 This results in up to 85% lower carbon emission figures for a PaperFoam packaging compared to a plastic alternative.

 PaperFoam can be recycled in multiple ways via Paper recycling, Composting or Bio waste plant to make new electricity from it.

 When you don’t use a PaperFoam tray anymore, it is easy to dispose the packaging yourself.
 It can be thrown away in the waste paper bin as the components starch and fibers are the same as the components of paper.
 Furthermore it can also be composted.
 Even on a household composting belt, it disintegrates fully in a couple of weeks.
 No harmful ingredients; so it enriches your compost.